 Looking for a job as a college student can be a stressful and tedious task.
-It takes time to create a strong résumé without a lot of experience under your belt, but it takes even more time finding jobs to apply to.
+It takes time to create a strong résumé without a lot of experience under your belt, but it takes even more time to find jobs to apply for.
 To save time and make the process easier, you have to be strategic in your job search.
 If you do some research to find out the approach that works for you, it won't be so bad—we promise.
 Before you begin your search, check out these top nine job search resources for college students.

 1. LinkedIn

 Free to use and easy to navigate, LinkedIn is a no-brainer when it comes time to search for available jobs.
 There are lots of strategic ways you can use LinkedIn to your advantage, including searching thousands of job postings.
 To make the process easier, create a job search profile and save your searches so you can always view the most up-to-date listings.
 You can also use LinkedIn to make use of your connections and look for new connections to help you in your job search.
-Connect with alumni in your college network and reach out to people that work for companies you're interested in.
+Connect with alumni in your college network and reach out to people who work for companies you're interested in.
 The more you network, the easier it will be to get a foot in the door or land an interview.

 Related: 5 Quick Tips for Finding Your First Job